foriin/DamID-seq/README.md

 or if it doesn't work via [Bioconductor](https://www.bioconductor.org/packages/release/BiocViews.html#___Software).
 #### Before you start
 If you clone repository you will find make.bins.R script in DamIDseq/bins folder.
 Please open it, set desirable size of bins and launch it.
-It will generate gff and txt files, former for the HTSeq-count and latter for the DamID-seq_analysis.R script.
+It will generate gff and txt files, the former for the HTSeq-count and the latter for the DamID-seq_analysis.R script.
 You can re-run this script with different bin size setting and make files for different bin sizes.